SkoolNotes/Taproot/2020BIO101/KBhBIO101Evolution.md

 ## Common Ancestry
 All life on earth is related by descent from a universal ancestor.

-There is a certain ancestor LUCA — which is the Last Universal Common
+There is a certain ancestor LUCA — which is the Last Universal Common Ancestor.